deadcodes/me.deadcod.es/docs/Libraries/auraManager/index.md

 end

 local function activateAura(auraIds, force)
-    local auraInterfaceOpened = isAuraInterfaceOpen()
+    if AURAS.isAuraEquipped() and not force then print('already have aura and no force') return end local auraInterfaceOpened = AURAS.isAuraInterfaceOpen()
     if not auraInterfaceOpened then
         AURAS.openAuraInterface()
     end
-    if not waitUntil(isAuraInterfaceOpen, 10) then
+    if not waitUntil(AURAS.isAuraInterfaceOpen, 10) then
         print('Aura interface wasnt open after 10 seconds, exiting') return
     end
     selectAura(auraIds, force)

     if not auraInterfaceOpened then
-        AURAS.openAuraInterface()
+        AURAS.closeAuraInterface()
     end
 end